tmornini/http-spec/README.md

 ⧆optional-name⧆:date⧆ is a special-case matcher that matches the RFC-822 date format used by the HTTP 1.1 Date header.

-## substition
+## substitution

-Substitions allow the re-use of previous regexp matches and take the form:
+Substitutions allow the re-use of previous regexp matches and take the form:

     ⧈name⧈

 That character is SQUARED SQUARE (U+29C8)

-Substition allows re-use of response data in requests within the same file.
+Substitution allows re-use of response data in requests within the same file.

 ## TODO